lpmi-13/current-projects/README.md

 - how are writers hedging
 - what is the frequency distribution of adverbials (compare/contrast, order, frequency, etc)
 - what is the order of clauses, and how is this related to the discourse structure of the arguments/claims made

+## 43) PWA grid game for word stress in academic word list words
+- need to find an API to grab word stress...dictionary.com?